-When computing microcanonical averages, it is helpful to use the Laplace transform, discussed toward the end of §3.3 of the notes.
+When computing microcanonical averages, it is helpful to use the Laplace transform, discussed in ch.
+3 of the lecture notes.
 (It is possible to compute the microcanonical average by more brute force methods as well.)

 (c) Compute the microcanonical average of the rate of collisions between the ball and the floor.
 Show that this is given by